 Many faculty choose a textbook and go through it chapter by chapter to organize a course.
 Think about what role textbooks, articles, websites, videos and other materials play in learning, and explain how you want students to use them in your class.

 Put your class dates in your calendar with a description of what you are doing and what’s due.
 Put all of your course materials into an easy to find folder.
-Upload content to blackboard and before going live, review the course with student preview.
+Upload content to Canvas and before going live, review the course with student preview.

 8. Rediscover your passion.